 The mission of the Department of Dance in the College of Arts and Sciences at Case Western Reserve University is to provide the highest caliber of education and dance training, and opportunities for creative and scholarly research for those pursuing the MFA or MA in Contemporary Dance and undergraduates pursuing a range of degrees, often with two majors or a minor in dance.

-Committed to being an international leader in the burgeoning fields of Dance Medicine and Science as well as Dance/Technology and celebrating dance from both a global and historic perspective, we strive to contribute to the advancement of dance as a vital and necessary art form.
+Committed to being an international leader in the burgeoning fields of Dance Medicine and Science as well as Dance/Technology and celebrating dance from both a global and historical perspective, we strive to contribute to the advancement of dance as a vital and necessary art form.
 In an environment that supports dancer health, the promotion of excellence in technical training, the advancement of critical thinking, the encouragement of exploration into new territories, the mastery of craft with breadth of vision, and the development of mature and contemporary aesthetics are at the heart of this small program based in a research institute.

 The focus of the Department of Dance, which is composed of the Graduate Dance Training Program and an undergraduate BA degree program, has always been on Contemporary Dance.
 Areas of emphasis in the MFA and MA degree programs include Choreography, Performance and Pedagogy with an emerging emphasis in Dancer Wellness, Medicine, and Science.
 The undergraduate students are immersed in a strong liberal arts education, the core of which is the unique Seminar Approach to General Education and Scholarship (SAGES).